freenas/freenas-docs/userguide/system.rst

    Proactive Support Tab

-An additional Proactive Support tab appears for Silver and Gold support coverage level customers.
-If enabled on the %brand% system, this feature can notify iXsystems by email when conditions on the system warrant attention.
+Silver and Gold support coverage level customers can enable Proactive Support.
+This feature can notify iXsystems by email when conditions on the system warrant attention.

-To generate a support ticket, fill in the fields:
+The Proactive Support fields are:

 * **Enable automatic support alerts to iXsystems** allows enabling or disabling Proactive Support emails to iXsystems.
 It is recommended